 Our bodies are used to working against gravity, so in space, astronauts lose bone and muscle mass, Donovan explains, but it’s not catastrophic if they don’t run a few laps.
-This is just one of the misconceptions about NASA.
 Exercise is built into their everyday routine in order to keep their bodies functioning as they would on Earth.

 Astronauts can’t put out a fire the same way

 Linenger was on the Mir space station when a fire sparked.
 His first reaction was to open a window but that’s certainly not possible in space, Donovan says.
 Instead, astronauts use fire suppression equipment.
 Donovan explains that in space, fire burns differently because there’s a lack of oxygen.

 For the first few days in space, at least.
 Astronauts tend to get puffier faces in the beginning because there’s no gravity to pull fluid down from the face, Donovan recalls from Linenger’s speech.
 But puffy faces were the least of the worries for these women featured in amazing facts about the women of NASA.

 If you thought sleep for astronauts was complicated enough, factor in a sunrise every 90 minutes.
 That’s one of the reasons astronauts are issued sleep masks to help them get some shuteye.
 Now that we’ve cleared up this subject for you, read on to learn about 14 of the most baffling mysteries about space.